Photo-of-Sajini-Ponmala

 Passion in my late teens:-

-I had a group of progressive friends, young girls & boys, who dreamt to become and do something different.
-We registered ourselves as a government organisation under the name, ‘Friends of Humanity(FOH)’.
+In my teens, I met a group of progressive friends, young girls & boys, who dreamt to do something different for the society.
+We registered ourselves as a government organisation under the name, the ‘Friends of Humanity(FOH)’.

-FOH visited surrounding villages doing social service, educating kids and running medical camps with the support of other organisations like the LION’s club.
-This, we would do at weekends and on holidays.
-Looking back, this was not something kids at that age normally did at that time or even today.
-In retrospect, I think it was such a positive, collective energy put to good use.
+As the FOH, we visited surrounding villages doing social service, educating little kids and running medical camps with the support of other organisations like the LION’s club.
+These were mostly our activities at the weekends and holidays.
+Looking back, this was not something kids of our age normally did at that time or even today.
+For the same reason, I think it was such a positive, collective energy put to good use.

 Introduction to Homeopathy and Homeopathic Education: